pism/pism/doc/sphinx/manual/practical-usage.rst

 like NCO and ``ncview`` usually behave as desired with wildcards like "``snapshots-*.nc``".

-Table :numref:`tab-snapshot-opts` lists the options related to saving snapshots of the model state.
+:numref:`tab-snapshot-opts` lists the options related to saving snapshots of the model state.

 .. list-table:: Command-line options controlling saving snapshots of the model state.